rreece/markdown-memo/02-basics.md

 -- Mark Twain

-A code block is just indented with 4 spaces, like this:
+A code block (used throughout these examples) is just indented with 4 spaces, like this:

         def shortBubbleSort(alist):
             exchanges = True